alexyork/namespace.js/README.md

 ```

 ### Modules?
 Self-executing functions?
-`namespace.js` does not care what you do with the namespace.
+Namespace.js does not care what you do with the namespace.
 It doesn't matter if you use a fancy JavaScript module pattern, or wrap all or none of your code in a self-executing function.

-All `namespace.js` does is create the namespace in a readable and concise manner.
+All namespace.js does is create the namespace in a readable and concise manner.

 ### Usage (Node.js)

-Currently `namespace.js` will not work in `node.js` because `window` is referenced in both the source and the spec files.
+Currently, namespace.js will not work in Node because `window` is referenced in both the source and the spec files.
 I am sure this is trivial to fix, but I have not gotten round to it yet since I made this and used it within the context of a browser, not a Node app.